 Approach problems from several different angles

-In an attempt to solve challenges that don’t have immediate or obvious solutions, it is highly desirable to ask open questions, ones that might persist for months, or even years.
+In an attempt to solve challenges that don’t have immediate or obvious solutions, it is highly desirable to ask open questions, ones that might persist for months or years.
 Often, the most innovative technological advancements have come about as a result of addressing specific open questions.
-An example of such a question might be how to sell your product to the risk-averse demographic, or how do you make your business appeal to a specific age group or gender.
+An example of such a question might be how to sell your product to the risk-averse demographic.
+Or, “how do I make my business appeal to a specific age group or gender?”
 This might require you to prove your worth initially before the specific subgroup warms to your appeal.

 Danielle Fong, co-founder of LightSail Energy tries to cast her net as wide as possible when approaching such open questions.
 She examines the extremes of a situation, tries to test the assumptions upon which the idea is based and thinks about all the different industries that could potentially get involved to solve the problem.
 According to Danielle, “I find some real traction with an idea that seems novel and has a good chance of working”.